perey/pegl/docs/enums.rst

     .. py:attribute:: TRANSPARENT_TYPE

-        The type of transparency supported (a value froms :py:class:`TransparentType`).
+        The type of transparency supported (a value from :py:class:`TransparentType`).